Tornado

 to service.

-Watch for loose plaster, drywall, and ceilings that could fall.
+- Watch for loose plaster, drywall, and ceilings

-Take pictures of the damage, both of the building and its contents,
+- Take pictures of the damage, both of the

 for insurance claims.